 How do you deliver a novel virus, so it does what you want it to?
 I'm no biochemist (I realised early in my undergraduate days that it wasn't for me), but I would think that once you choose your targets, then a cursory look at the culture of the target countries would give you some pretty clear means of delivery.
 You make it virulent and deadly enough to cause panic, but not so bad that it becomes impossible to contain.
 You don't want it spreading to your own country!
 Food is a common method of delivery.

-So many cases are very localised.
+So many early cases have been very localised.
 What does this suggest?
-Does it mean they are well-contained, or does it mean that specific individuals have been targeted?
+Does it mean they were well-contained, or does it mean that specific individuals have been targeted?
 I am not saying that we should ignore it all together, because people have (very sadly) died, and they are innocent victims of this.
 I'm not saying it hasn't been a terrible trauma for many people.
 But I am saying, it is still contained, to some extent, by public health measures.

 How to Protect Yourself